Asiskan/leaguepwm/README.md

 this is my first python app please send feedback !

-its detected as a trojan because the login part of the script takers over your keyboard
+its detected as a trojan because the login part of the script takes over your keyboard